clundstrom/ansible-k8s-bootstrap/README.md

 Optional: Dry run with `--check --diff` to see what will change.

-Note: In subsequent runs the ubuntu will be disabled and the hostnames will be changed.
+Note: In subsequent runs the ubuntu user is disabled and the hostnames are changed.

 `ansible-playbook base_config.yaml --diff -u ubuntu --ask-vault-pass -e @secrets.yaml`